 JOMARY MERCADO-MONTIJO – Materials Science & Engineering

-Jomary Mercado – Montijo is a first year Ph.D. student in Materials Science & Engineering at the University of Florida.
+Jomary Mercado – Montijo is a first-year Ph.D. student in Materials Science & Engineering at the University of Florida.
 She graduated with a Bachelor of Science in Chemical Engineering from the University of Puerto Rico, Mayagüez.
 As an undergraduate student, she participated in the PR-LSAMP program for two years as a researcher in materials science as well as in internships in the U.S. Pursuing her doctoral studies, she earned the Bridge to the Doctorate Fellowship and joined Dr. Jennifer Andrew’s research group.
-During her first year, Jomary has received the NIMET and Dow Chemical Fellowships, and presented her work at the 2019 ERN-Conference.
-Her research project is based on the design of hydrogel micro-particles for pulmonary drug delivery.
-The overall goal of the project is understanding the structure-property relationships in hydrogel micro-particles to tune their selectivity toward proteolytic enzymes for a more efficient local treatment in the lungs.
+During her first year, Jomary has received the NIMET and Dow Chemical Fellowships and presented her work at the 2019 ERN-Conference.
+Her research project is based on the design of hydrogel microparticles for pulmonary drug delivery.
+The overall goal of the project is to understand the structure-property relationships in hydrogel micro-particles to tune their selectivity toward proteolytic enzymes for a more efficient local treatment in the lungs.